corrados/edrumulus/doc/manual.md

 - The [Arduino](https://www.arduino.cc/en/software) or [PlatformIO](https://platformio.org/) IDE for flashing the micro controller firmware
 - Some other software tools like [Hairless MIDI](https://projectgus.github.io/hairless-midiserial) and [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html), etc., for using the Edrumulus MIDI output signal
-- [Octave](https://www.gnu.org/software/octave) software to control Edrumulus trigger parameter in real-time
+- [Python](https://www.python.org) to control Edrumulus trigger parameters in real-time.
+  - Install the Python PIP packages python-rtmidi and windows-curses.

 ## Analog front end circuit